All about the Stammtisch- In Germany, it’s a Table for Regulars

 The word Stammtisch has also come to mean a group meeting.
 Different clubs will reserve a Stammtisch for specifics days or times (in that case, a “Reserviert” sign will probably show up on the table).
 If you’ve ever visited the Hofbrauhaus in Munich, you will see lots of tables… many with club names or groups on the signs.

-Are you Allowed to Sit at the Stammtisch?
+Are you Allowed to Sit There?

 Think of the Stammtisch table like the Cool-Kid’s table in the High School Cafeteria.
 You need an invitation to sit there.
 And it’s a real honor to be asked.
 Unlike the cool-kids, the regulars are more likely to act friendly when you are there (unless you just butted in like a jerk).

 Generally no one will stop you from sitting at an empty Stammtisch, especially if there are no other seats.
 BUT, if a local group shows up, you will probably be asked to move to another table.
 I actually love sitting near a Stammtisch.
 People talk and enjoy each other… and there might even be singing!
-(Plus, I’m a shameless evesdropper, and love to know what’s going on in town).
+(Plus, I’m a shameless eavesdropper, and love to know what’s going on in town).

 The American Stammtisch